kalharijay7/qa-portfolio/README.md

 ## 🔹 Projects

 ### Selenium (Java) - Work In Progress
-- [Selenium Java Framework](https://github.com/kalharijay7/nopcommerce-selenium-framework) – UI automation of [nopcommerce demo](https://demo.nopcommerce.com/) (login, add-to-cart, checkout).
-Building a data-driven framework with POM from scratch.
 - [Selenium Java Automation Learning](https://github.com/kalharijay7/nopcommerce-test-automation.git) - A practice/learning repo of automating end-to-end tese cases of [nopcommerce demo](https://demo.nopcommerce.com/).
 My goal in implementing this project is to first strengthen my skills in Selenium WebDriver and TestNG, and learn best practices, before completing the implementation of the above project.
 So that I can clearly understand the advantages of POM and why I need to leverage automation framework design concepts to have a scalable and maintainable framework.
+- **Key Features**:
+Page Object Model (POM) Framework – clean, maintainable test structure.
+Reusable Utilities – centralized WebDriver setup, actions, and config management.
+Organized Test Cases – dedicated classes for mandatory fields, validations, and workflows.
+TestNG + Maven Integration – parallel execution, dependency management, and CI/CD readiness.
+Validation Tools – built-in link validator and test documentation (TEST_CASES.md).
+Future-Ready – easily extendable for new modules and reporting (Allure/Extent).

+- [Selenium Java Framework](https://github.com/kalharijay7/nopcommerce-selenium-framework) – UI automation of [nopcommerce demo](https://demo.nopcommerce.com/) (login, add-to-cart, checkout).
+Building a data-driven framework with POM from scratch.

 ### Playwright (TypeScript) - Yet to do
 - [Playwright Basics](#) – Cross-browser automation for SauceDemo